The Complete Guide to Understanding the Steps of the SSDI Process

 Administrative Law Judge Hearing Stage

-During your hearing, the Administrative Law Judge reviews your complete file beforehand, then you provide testimony about your daily limitations.
+During your hearing, the Administrative Law Judge reviews your complete file beforehand, and then you provide testimony about your daily limitations.
 A vocational expert testifies about your job capabilities, and in complex cases, a medical expert may also participate.
 Your representative presents legal arguments on your behalf.
 The judge typically issues a written decision 60-90 days after the hearing.

 Administrative Law Judges have complete discretionary authority to evaluate credibility, weigh medical evidence, and determine disability status independently of earlier denials.
 This independence makes the hearing stage particularly important.